dotm/dotm.github.io/_posts/2017-07-06-switch-dvorak-touch-type.markdown

----
+﻿---
 layout: post
-title: "[Technical Tips] Switching to DVORAK so you can touch type"
+title: "Switching to DVORAK so you can touch type [Technical Tips]"
 ---

 This is the most important benefit that I get from DVORAK: being able to touch type